Amazon Faves

 Staying at the Terminal

-In fact, this port is so interesting that some cruisers choose to stay in the port area at the terminal rather than venture outside of it.
-As you disembark, the lush, tropical surroundings and the architectural charm of the port invite you to explore further.
+In fact, this port is so interesting that some cruisers choose to stay in the port area at the terminal rather than venture outside of it, especially since the surrounding area is a bit underdeveloped.

 Some critics, however, refer to this as a “tourism village” and prefer to explore the authenticity of Mahahual (Majahual), a small (actual) village nearby with just 600 inhabitants.
 If doing the latter, note that the areas outside the cruise terminal aren’t as developed as at other cruise ports, like Cozumel.